Natural Remedies for POTS in 2025: Lifestyle Advice & More

 How lifestyle changes may improve POTS symptoms

 Beyond natural remedies, everyday lifestyle adjustments can make a meaningful difference in living with POTS.
 While these changes won’t replace medical care, they may help reduce dizziness, fatigue, and brain fog when combined with professional guidance.
-Tracking them in Human Health can reveal which strategies work best for you.
+Tracking them in the Human Health app can reveal which strategies work best for you.

 Structured sleep routine